KREM and successors

 After receiving the relevant permits from the Federal Communications Commission, Mr. Wylie built the station at Realty Building at 242 West Riverside Avenue in Downtown Spokane.
 KREM's license to cover the construction permit was granted on 7 Mar 1947.
 (License to cover) The station's transmitter was built on the roof top of the building.
 Tower was 190 feet above the roof.
 The counterpoise for the antenna consisted of wires strung between the top of the roof across streets and parking lots to other nearby buildings.
 The station's studio and business office were located inside the Realty Building.
 The building's name was changed to the DeLaney Building.
 The transmitter plant is still in place and is being used by radio station KSBN 1230 kHz.
 For more detailed information about this transmitter plant see this page.

-The author has not found information about the programming for KREM when it was broadcasting from the Realty Building, but according to an application for license renewal from November 1949, the station broadcast 15.5 hours on Sunday, 18.5 hours Monday through Friday, and 20.5 hours on Saturday.
+According to Dick Dunning in a 1977 interview, "KREM was the first non-network, independent, all music station [in Spokane]."
+The application for license renewal from November 1949 states that the station broadcast 15.5 hours on Sunday, 18.5 hours Monday through Friday, and 20.5 hours on Saturday.

 Move to Moran Prairie